mikependon/RepoDB.NET/_posts/2020-04-06-csharp-bulk-operations-for-net-core.md

 The argument `qualifiers` is used to define the qualifier fields to be used in the operation.
 It usually refers to the *WHERE* expression of SQL Statements.
 If not given, the primary key (or identity) field will be used.

 The argument `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
-By default, a temporary table (ie: #TableName) is used.
+By default, a temporary table (i.e.: #TableName) is used.

 ## Caveats